gazda/Getting-and-Cleaning-Data-Course-Project/README.md

 tidy <- read.table('tidy_data_set.txt', header = TRUE, sep = ' ')
 ```

-File `CodeBook.md` contains the description of the variables present in the tidy data set.

-# , and any transformations or work that you performed to clean up the data
+File `CodeBook.md` contains the description of the variables present in the tidy data set and transformations to clean up the data.

 ## Prerequisites